magfest/sideboard/docs/source/index.rst

         :param client: the client id being unsubscribed; this is whatever was returned from the ``subscribe`` method

+    .. method:: connect([max_wait=0])

+        Starts the two background threads described above.
+This method returns immediately unless the ``max_wait`` parameter is specified.
+If specified, we will wait for up to that many seconds for the underlying connection to be active.
+If that much time elapses without a successful connection, a warning will be logged, but we will still return without raising an exception with the websocket in an unconnected state.

+        This method is safe to call if this websocket is already connected; in that case this method is effectively a noop because nothing will happen.

     .. method:: close()

         Closes this connection safely; any errors will be logged and swallowed, so this method will never raise an exception.
 Both daemon threads are stopped.